-21 Timelines
+21. Timelines

-Strict timelines have been mandated for passing an arbitral award in the case of ad hoc, purely domestic arbitrations.
+Strict timelines have been mandated for passing an arbitral award in the case of purely domestic arbitrations.
 Notably, these timelines are not mandatory, but only directory insofar as international commercial arbitrations are concerned (whether ad hoc or under institutional rules).

-The award is required to be made within twelve months from the date of completion of pleadings, although parties may by consent extend this period for a further period not exceeding six months, i.e. eighteen months in the aggregate.
+The award is required to be made within 12 (twelve) months from the date of completion of pleadings, although parties may by consent extend this period for a further period not exceeding 6 (six) months, i.e., 18 (eighteen) months in the aggregate.
 If the award is not made within this extended period, the arbitral tribunal's mandate terminates, unless the parties have applied to the Court for extension and the period for passing the award is accordingly extended.
 Such extensions are given almost routinely, unless the delay is egregious, in which case, the Courts are empowered to impose actual or exemplary costs on parties for any delay caused by them.
-Additionally, the Court may also substitute arbitrators or reduce arbitrator fees if delays are attributable to the tribunal, in which case an opportunity is to be given to the arbitrators to be heard before passing any such order.